Search

 History

-KNIGHT'S CHOICE winning the Lexus Melbourne Cup at Flemington in Australia.
+HALF YOURS winning the Melbourne Cup at Flemington in Australia.

-KNIGHT'S CHOICE winning the Lexus Melbourne Cup at Flemington in Australia.
-Picture: Steve Hart
+HALF YOURS winning the Melbourne Cup at Flemington in Australia.
+Picture: Getty Images

 The Melbourne Cup is a Group 1 race run under Handicap conditions for open class stayers at Flemington conducted by the Victoria Racing Club.